Medically reviewed by Kristin Hall, FNP

 Pricing varies based on the approach and may be more expensive if it’s part of other services.

-To start text therapy, you’ll fill out a detailed questionnaire about the support you are looking for or issues you want to address.
+To start text therapy, you’ll fill out a detailed assessment about the support you are looking for or issues you want to address.
 This is typically used to match you with a therapist who can help you.

 With many text therapy platforms, you may be automatically matched to a professional, as opposed to getting to select one you think is best — which may be a downside.
 However, you can usually change professionals if it’s not a good fit.